How Deal Inlet works

 1. Discovery

-Our editors monitor public press releases from major hotel brands, loyalty program newsletters, official aggregator deal pages, and reader tips submitted through the contact form.
+Our editors monitor public press releases from major hotel brands, loyalty program newsletters, official aggregator deal pages, and reader tips emailed to our team.
 We also track common periodic patterns — for example, every brand runs a Cyber Week code in late November.

 2. Verification

-Before a code goes live, an editor opens the brand’s booking site, picks a representative date range and property, and tests that the code applies a real discount at checkout.
-We document the path through the booking flow, note any blackout dates, and capture the success rate.
+Before a code goes live, we check that it applies a real discount at checkout on the brand’s booking site.
+We document the path through the booking flow and note any blackout dates.
 Codes that fail are not published.

 3. Editorial polish